-5.3.2 Background Check Procedures

-Persons appointed by IdenTrust to serve in Trusted Roles have undergone local and national criminal background checks, drug tests, and financial status checks through national credit bureau databases, in conformance with the jurisdictions in which they reside.
+5.3.2 Background Check Procedures Persons appointed by IdenTrust to serve in Trusted Roles have undergone local and national criminal background checks and drug tests in conformance with the jurisdictions in which they reside.
 The following items are examples of the background checks IdenTrust makes:

-- ➤ A criminal history check, performed through a commercial database, must show no felony convictions.. - A credit history check, performed through a commercial database, must show that the person has not committed any fraud and is financially trustworthy. - ➤ Driver's license records, checked through a commercial database, will indicate whether the person has a record of serious or criminal driving violations. - ➤ A Social Security trace must show that the person has a valid social security number.
+A criminal history check, performed through a commercial

+database, must show no felony convictions.

+- ➤ Driver's license records, checked through a commercial database, will indicate whether the person has a record of serious or criminal driving violations. - ➤ A Social Security trace must show that the person has a valid social security number.
 This check is required only if the country in which the duty is performed has social security numbers or similar identifiers. - A verification check of the highest educational degree claimed by the Individual must show that the degree was indeed awarded, regardless of the date of award.